Will SMU cover the spread vs. West Virginia? Betting Trends, Record ATS

 Additional SMU Insights & Trends

-- Last year, the 70.3 points per game the Mustangs put up were only 0.6 fewer points than the Mountaineers gave up (70.9).
+- Last year, the Mustangs put up 70.3 points per game, only 0.6 fewer points than the 70.9 the Mountaineers gave up.

-- When SMU totaled more than 70.9 points last season, it went 6-8 against the spread and 9-7 overall.

 Bet on this or any college basketball matchup at BetMGM